The protective Rowan Tree symbolises balance, healing, power, connection and transformation.

 meet the team

 Bryony’s background in education, both within teaching and pastoral roles, ignited her interest in working therapeutically and creatively with young people.
-Bryony has 12 years’ experience as a Dramatherapist where she has developed her practice in working extensively with young people, particularly in the care system.
+Since qualifying as a Dramatherapist in 2011, she has developed her practice in working extensively with young people, particularly those who are care experienced.
 She is experienced in providing both group and individual therapy for adults, families, and young people in a range of settings.
 She has a particular interest in developmental trauma and bereavement.

 As a director of Rowan Tree, Bryony is the lead on trainee placements where she initially matches placement settings to match the needs and interests of trainees and potential clients.
 She also follows this process further to supporting trainees throughout their placement as a placement manager.
 Bryony offers supervision to professionals within the therapy community and school staff teams.